Scientific Advisors

 Dr. George Daley, SAB Co-Chair and Scientific Co-Founder

-Dr. George Daley is director of Stem Cell Transplantation at the Children's Hospital and Dana Farber Cancer Institute, The Samuel E. Lux IV Chair in Hematology, and professor of Biological Chemistry and Molecular Pharmacology at Harvard Medical School.
+Dr. George Daley is director of Stem Cell Transplantation at the Children's Hospital and Dana Farber Cancer Institute, The Samuel E. Lux IV Chair in Hematology, and associate professor of Biological Chemistry and Molecular Pharmacology at Harvard Medical School.
 Dr. Daley's lab was among the first to produce human induced pluripotent stem cells and disease-specific stem cells.
 As a clinician-scientist, Dr. Daley has extensive experience in translating promising science into novel therapeutics.

 Dr. Deepak Srivastava, SAB Co-Chair and Scientific Co-Founder